MateuszSerafin/GNS3_Networks/CCNP/PacketFenceL3/README.md

 # PacketFenceL3
-In this example I am going to do a more advanced deployment of PacketFence <br>
+In this example I am going to configure more advanced deployment of PacketFence <br>
 The overall plan is to have a captive portal for guests, and authenticate staff via DOT1X <br>
 Additionally there are two buildings and PacketFence needs to handle routed networks